-As of December 29, 2015, we have guaranteed the operating leases of 75 franchisee locations, which we account for in accordance with the accounting requirements for guarantees.
-These guarantees are primarily a result of the sales of Company-owned bakery-cafes to franchisees, pursuant to which we exercised our right to assign the lease for the bakery-cafe but remain liable to the landlord in the event of a default by the assignee.
-These guarantees expire on various dates from July 15, 2020 to February 28, 2049, with a maximum potential amount of future rental payments of approximately \$244.4 million as of December 29, 2015.
+As of December 27, 2016, we have guaranteed the operating leases of 98 franchisee locations, which we account for in accordance with the accounting requirements for guarantees.
+These guarantees are primarily a result of the sales of Company-owned bakery-cafes to franchisees, pursuant to which we exercised our right to assign the lease for the bakery-cafe but remain liable to the landlord for the remaining lease term in the event of a default by the assignee.
+These guarantees expire on various dates from July 15, 2020 to February 28, 2049, with a maximum potential amount of future rental payments of approximately \$294.8 million as of December 27, 2016.
 Our obligation from these leases will decrease over time as these operating leases expire.
-We have not recorded a liability for these guarantees because the fair value of these lease guarantees of each such lease and each such assignee's performance, and we did not believe it was probable we would be required to perform under any guarantees at the time the guarantees were issued.
+We have not recorded a liability for these guarantees because the fair value of these lease guarantees was determined by us to be insignificant individually, and in the aggregate, based on an analysis of the facts and circumstances of each such lease and each such assignee's performance, and we did not believe it was probable we would be required to perform under any guarantees at the time the guarantees were issued.
 We have not had to make any payments related to any of these guaranteed leases.
 Applicable assignees continue to have primary obligation for these operating leases.
-As of December 29, 2015, future commitments under these leases were as follows (in thousands):
+As of December 27, 2016, future commitments under these leases were as follows (in thousands):

-ess than 1 year 1-3 years 3-5 years ore than 5 years Total Lease Guarantees (1) \$ 11,832 \$ 24,501 \$ 25,172 \$ 182,907 \$ 244,412
+Les 1 Less than 1 year 1-3 years 3-5 years M ore than 5 years Total Lease Guarantees (1) \$ 15,027 \$ 31,100 \$ 31,705 \$ 216,924 \$ 294,756

-Represents aggregate maximum requirement - see Note 14, Commitments and Contingencies, to the consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K for further information with respect to our lease guarantees.
+(1) Represents aggregate maximum requirement - see Note 13, Commitments and Contingencies, to the consolidated financial statements included in Part II, Item 8 of this Annual Report on Form 10-K for further information with respect to our lease guarantees.